-ADOPTION OF REPORT OF DEVOLUTION/LEGAL

-AFFAIRS COMMITTEES ON JOINT COUNTY VISITS TO MOMBASA AND KILIFI

-The Speaker (Hon.
-Ethuro): Hon.
-Senators, you will notice that on the Order Paper, after the terms of this Motion, we have the words; "Resumption of Debate interrupted on Wednesday Morning Sitting".
-This Motion was also listed in the morning.
-So, when we did the afternoon Order Paper, the assumption was that we would continue, but because we did not transact the Motion in the Morning Sitting, it is being moved for the first time now.
+ADOPTION OF REPORT ON JOINT COUNTY VISITS TO MOMBASA AND KILIFI COUNTIES assumption is that the Motion was also listed in the morning.
+So, when we did the afternoon Order Paper, the assumption is that we will continue, but because we did not transact the Motion, it is being moved for the first time.